karalus/esb0/README.md

 - Simple REST admin services to deploy and control service flows
 - JMX support, i.e. MBeans for remote monitoring & management

+### Fitness for production ###

+The version 1.2 is currently running at one of our customers site in production since December 2018 processing millions of business transactions a day.
+XML messages are up to 20Mb of size.
+No unplanned outages and overall only 3s of major GC time spent per month (the former commercial ESB product had a 16s major GC every 5min and needed to be restarted every night).

 ### Design goals ###

-Most ESB products are very heavy suites which is counterproductive for the main purpose - to act as a fast and simple service gateway to control and monitor service usage within your enterprise.
+Most ESB products are very heavy suites which is counterproductive for their main purpose - to act as a fast and simple service gateway to control and monitor service usage within your enterprise.

 ESB Zero is designed to be very small and thus manageable.
-The zipped (7zip) sources are currently about 50k of size!
+The zipped (7zip) sources are currently about 64k of size!

 The minimal set of features is supported based on the VETRO pattern.